Season: Winter

 What to See in Jinan in January?

 Baotu Spring is the most famous and amazing one.
-The water temperature always remains around 18℃ so the water steam is formed when the water vapor comes across the cold air, thus mist on the water surface can always be seen which has more charm although the spring water isn’t at its most abundant time.
+The water temperature always remains around 18℃, so the steam is formed when the water vapor comes across the cold air, thus mist can always be seen over the spring in January, like a fairyland.

 Travel Tips